 The Hick’s law was crafted by two psychologists, William E. Hick, and Ray Hyman and states that if the UI has a series of choices people need to make, the time to take any action increases.
 So, when showing a visitor multiple options, he has to think more before initiating the activity, and time flies.
-If you want to learn more about the differences between UX and UI, you can take a look at our comprehensive UX and UI guide.
+If you want to learn more about the differences between User Experience and User Interface, you can take a look at our comprehensive UX and UI guide.

 WordPress Tip: For example, you could keep the menu’s design minimal and easy to navigate through.

 Paul Morris Fitts has made a study of the human movement based on mathematical models.
 He says, “the time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target.”
 In our context, it means that when you need someone to click on a small element on your website, the time of doing so increases.
 Actually, it’s a calculation between the time to move to the element, the distance to it, and its width.